-'Natural and Physical Sciences' continues to have the highest proportion (37.6 percent) of people who remain off-benefit after 5 years compared to other course types.
-A relatively small number of people enrol in these courses when they leave the
+'Natural and Physical Sciences' continues to have the highest proportion (37.6 percent) of people who remain off-benefit after 5 years compared to other course

 However, 1 in 3 people who enrolled into a 'Education' or 'Health' course (32.3 percent, and 28.7 percent respectively) had remained off a main benefit for 5 years since their exit.
 People who had enrolled in a 'Health' course and then been employed over this time had the highest incomes, earning on average around \$3,680 5 years (i.e., in the 60th month) after leaving a main benefit.
 People who had enrolled into an 'Education' course on average also had a relatively high income of around \$3,380 5 years (i.e., in the 60th month) after leaving a main benefit.